jawandsingh/ffmpeg-resizer/README.md

 # ffmpeg-resizer
-using ffmpeg exe to convert video's to small resolutions video's
+using ffmpeg exe to convert a video to small resolutions video